32nd Satellite Communications Systems Course

 For the last two years he has been working for the European Space Agency (ESA) as Head of Telecom Business Development.

-Tim Tozer is with the Department of Electronics at the University of York, and until recently was the head of their Communications Research Group.
-He has a background in satellite communications, and used to work on the MoD Skynet satellite programme.
+Tim Tozer is with the Department of Electronics at the University of York, and was formerly head of their Communications Research Group.
+He has many years background in satellite communications, including working on the Skynet military satellite programme.

-Now, in addition to teaching and lecturing, he manages a range of research activities in wireless systems, including VSAT and High Altitude Platform (HAP) based systems.
+In addition to teaching and lecturing, he has managed or worked on a wide range of research activities in wireless systems, including VSAT and High Altitude Platform (HAP) based systems.

-He is a named author on over 200 publications, and presents widely at international workshops and conferences.
-Tim has now been involved with this Satcoms Summer School for 27 years.
+Tim is a named author on over 200 publications, and presents widely at international workshops and conferences.
+Tim has now been involved with this IET Satcoms Course for 27 years.

-He is a Fellow of the IET, and a former member and Chair of the IET SatSys PN Executive Team; he is also Chair of COST297 addressing HAPs and their applications.
+He is a Fellow of the IET, and a former member and Chair of the IET SatSys PN Executive Team; he has also been Chair of the European COST Action 297 addressing HAPs and their applications.

 Tim Waterfield, Senior Specialist – Antennas, Airbus Defence and Space